LibrIT/passhport/docs/installation-and-configuration.rst

 Almost done… Hold on ! :)

-And now, we’re ready to go, just launch passhportd daemon (as user passhport ):
+And now, we’re ready to go, just launch passhportd daemon (as user passhport ) :

 .. code-block:: none

   passhport@debian9:~$ /home/passhport/passhport-run-env/bin/python /home/passhport/passhport/passhportd/passhportd
    * Running on https://0.0.0.0:5000/ (Press CTRL+C to quit)

-You can check in you browser, by going to the above URL (replace 0.0.0.0 by the IP on the host you installed passhportd):
+You can check in you browser, by going to the below URL (replace 0.0.0.0 by the IP on the host you installed passhportd) :

 .. image:: images/passhportd-running.png